Last updated: May 23, 2023

 Another option for businesses that don't have a physical address is to use a PO Box address which will serve as a Business mailing address for your business operations.

-A PO Box can be rented from the post office for a monthly fee and are perfect for businesses who want to have a separate mailing address.
+A PO box can be rented from the post office for a monthly fee and is perfect for businesses that want to have a separate mailing address.

-If you're not sure which type of address is best for you, consult with an accountant or attorney who can help you make the right decision for your business.
+If you're not sure which type of address is best for you, consult with an accountant or law firm who can help you make the right decision for your business.

 However, if you want to have a physical street address for your business, the best way to get it is to go through an agent.